 Is it safe to travel solo in Costa Rica

 Stick to the usual safety precautions you might take, like avoiding dimly lit areas and keeping valuables on you.
-For extra peace of mind, consider travelling with a group of other solo travellers.
+For extra peace of mind, consider travelling with a group of other solo travelers.

 Ready for your next adventure?
 Try group solo travel to Costa Rica with Flash Pack – designed exclusively for people in their 30s and 40s, seeking the independence of solo travel within the safety of a group.